AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ### Objective

-The objective of this analysis was to explore the correlation between Bitcoin (BTC) and the S&P 500 Index during the COVID-19 crisis (March 2020 to December 2021), energy and supplies crisis (2021-2022), financial crisis (2023) and Economic crisis in 2024
+The objective of this analysis was to explore the correlation between Bitcoin (BTC) and the S&P 500 Index during the COVID-19 crisis (March 2020 to December 2021), energy and supplies crisis (2021-2022), financial crisis (2023-2024)

 ### Steps Taken